chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup-v1.md

 1. Enable and disable features related to configuring self-service access on the endpoint
 1. Setup the communication channel between the endpoint and CCM, using the correct URL and salts
 1. Opt the endpoint into CCM Deployments

-Currently, the easiest way to accomplish this on-boarding is to copy this script over to your endpoints, and just run it from there in a PowerShell Administrator window.
-We are working on a process to make this simpler, and we hope to release that shortly.
-We will update this document as soon as an alternate method becomes available.

 ## Jenkins